BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 *ML Development Environments*  allow experimenting with different machine learning approaches, testing the performance, and configuring solutions.
 Some of them have visual programming features to configure machine learning processing steps.
 They usually allow exporting solutions that can then be included in an AI applications as libraries.

-*ML Web services* provide similar functionality as ML development environments, but need not be installed locally.
+*ML web services* provide similar functionality as ML development environments, but need not be installed locally.
 Instead, they can be used via the Web.
 This implies the necessity for uploading the machine learning data sets to some cloud storage.

-Finally, *ML pre-trained models* can be used in ML libraries, APIs, development environments and Web services to perform transfer learning.
+Finally, *ML pre-trained models* can be used in ML libraries, APIs, development environments and web services to perform transfer learning.